sorefull/property_service/README.md

 ### Setup:

 - Modify `service/config/database.yml` to connect it to your local postgresql instance if needed
+- Bundle the dependencies by running `bundle install`
 - Upload postgresql dump into your database `rails db < db/data/properties.sql`

 ### Usage